Lacrymology/django-google-tag-manager/README.md

 That's it for the most part.
 If for any reason you want to override the template used to render the tag, it's called `gtm/gtm.html`.

+Optionally, you can pass the google tag id as a parameter to the templatetag like this:

+    {% gtm "GTM-ABC123" %}